 Videos can indeed be difficult to track, but only if you're using a bare bones video hosting platform like YouTube or your website's video feature.
 These platforms only show you total video views which is like measuring your website's success based solely from visits.

 What if 95 percent of your video's viewers dropped off in the first three seconds?
 You'd never know.
 A true video enablement platform, on the other hand, can give you insights into how people watch your videos, who they are, what they liked and didn't like, and what they did afterward.

 You see, video has some unique characteristics that make it highly trackable.
-Because it's linear and people watch it from end-to-end, video enablement platforms can tell you what parts viewers watched, where they skipped, and where they revisited.
-From this, you can automatically infer an individual’s interest in particular products or value propositions that appeared in the video.
+Because it's linear and people watch it from end-to-end, video enablement platforms, like TwentyThree and Wistia, can tell you what parts viewers watched, where they skipped, and where they revisited.
+From this, you can automatically infer an individual's interest in particular products or value propositions that appeared in the video.

 And, with CRM and marketing system integrations, you don't have to spend all your time on these analytics.
 You can trigger actions based on how your viewers watched the video.
 Did they only complete 25 percent of it?
 Better send them a different video.
 Did another viewer rewatch the part where the product is shown over and over?
 Better ping your sales team because you might have a qualified lead on your hands.